-The department expects that in an application for a vehicle type approval for a motorhome, the vehicle will have a GVM appropriate for its purpose.
-In determining whether the vehicle's GVM is appropriate for its purpose, the motorhome must have a GVM that includes the following allowances within the vehicle's laden mass, regardless of the determined vehicle category:
+In a vehicle type approval application for a motorhome, the vehicle should have a GVM appropriate for its purpose.
+The motorhome must have a GVM that includes the following allowances within the vehicle's laden mass, regardless of the determined vehicle category:

-- all supplied equipment such as a toilet, refrigerator, shower, gas-bottle etc. including the mass of full fluids/gas.
-Where waste (grey and black) water tank(s) are provided, their mass may be reduced by the mass of the water stored in any fresh water tank(s). - a personal effects allowance, to cover cooking utensils, bedding, luggage and other such items, of 60 kg for each of the first 2 sleeping berths, and 20 kg for each sleeping berth more than 2.
+• all supplied equipment such as a toilet, refrigerator, shower, gas-bottle etc. including the mass of full fluids/gas.
+Where waste (grey and black) water tank(s) are provided, their mass may be reduced by the mass of the water stored in any fresh water tank(s). • a personal effects allowance, to cover cooking utensils, bedding, luggage and other such items, of 60 kg for each of the first 2 sleeping berths, and 20 kg for each sleeping berth more than 2.